Foundation (framework): JavaScript components and plug-ins

 The JavaScript components of Foundation 4 were moved from jQuery JavaScript library to Zepto, on a presumption that the physically smaller, but API-compatible alternative to JQuery would prove faster for the user.
 However, Foundation 5 moved back to the newer release JQuery-2. "jQuery 2.x has the same API as jQuery 1.x, but does not support Internet Explorer 6, 7, or 8." the official ZURB blog explains, and the unsigned writer claims that the switch back was due to issues of compatibility with customized efforts; and that performance was found to be not as good, on use testing with the newer jQuery-2.

 Use

 There are three levels of integration for Foundation: CSS, SASS, and Ruby on Rails with the Foundation Rails Gem.

 CSS

 To use Foundation CSS, default or custom CSS packages can be downloaded from the download page and installed into the appropriate web server folders.
 Foundation is then integrated into HTML page markup.

-SASS
+Sass

-The Foundation SASS install uses Ruby, Node.js, and Git to install Foundation sources.
+The Foundation Sass install uses Ruby, Node.js, and Git to install Foundation sources.
 Foundation then provides a command line interface to modify and compile source to CSS for use in HTML page markup.